IceHe/lib/mac/setup-guide.md

         visual-studio-code
     ```

-NOTICE : The installations may REQUIRE you to input PASSWORD,
+NOTICE : The installations may REQUIRE you to enter PASSWORD,
 e.g. `karabiner-elements`

 #### Mac App Store